JasonConger/Splunk-PTS-2019/Dashboard Workshop/Lesson 5/README.md

 * Refresh the dashboard
 * The table is now also a list

-> **Note**: notice you can chain multiple JavaScript file references together using a coma.
+> **Note**: notice you can chain multiple JavaScript file references together using a comma.

 ![list result](https://github.com/JasonConger/Splunk-PTS-2019/raw/master/images/table_list.png "list result")